Good and bad human foods: What to feed and what to not feed your dog

 Rhubarb and rhubarb leaves

-Rhubarb is a vegetable that is often used in pies, jams, sauces and juice.
+Rhubarb is a vegetable often used in pies, jams, sauces and juice.
 Rhubarb leaves and stems contains soluble oxalates which can induce poisoning if ingested in large enough quantities.
 This can trigger abnormalities of the nervous system, kidneys and digestive tract.
 Rarely, acute renal failure can result.

 Symptoms: drooling, vomiting, diarrhoea, lethargy, weakness, tremors, loss of appetite, bloody urine, changes in thirst or urination.